 Year Number of requests Within time limit

-2019 31 12

 2020 7 2

 2021 18 7

+2022 30 22

-Automation Improvements are being piloted to support the retrieval of information for SARs as currently the process was predominantly manual searches and redaction.
+Automation improvements were successfully piloted to support the retrieval of information for SARs as previously the process was predominantly manual searches and redaction.
 It was reliant upon employees responding promptly to requests from the Governance Team, but this can be impacted by availability and capacity.
-Initial findings have shown a significant improvement in retrieving relevant information increasing from 29% in 2020 to 39% in 2021.
-This is expected to improve further with increased automation of information retrieval.
+These new innovations have shown a significant improvement in retrieving relevant information increasing from 39% in 2021 to 73% in 2022.
+This is against a backdrop of a significant increase in the number of SARs but also the complexity.